alvaro-osvaldo-tm/Normative-Documents/Tools/runtimes/containers/Bash/README.md

 # Bash Container

-An Bash runtime container to operate and develop Bash scripts in isolation.
+A runtime container to operate and develop Bash scripts in isolation.

+## Purpose

+Offer an standarized image base for both Bash execution and development that can be executed isolated from the develoment or production overwall environment.

-## Ratione
+## Rationale

-Usefull avoid expose other files than necessary for a script that manipulate files.

-Because a script that manipulate files can be a huge risk if can access the whole user's developer files.
+Scripts that manipulate files can presente a huge risk if can acess the overwall production or development files.

+A mistake in the script can modify or delete unwanted files.

+In an isolated environment as is a Docker container, it's possible to configure de more granular file and systemcalls permissions , protecting the system files from being manipulated by a buggous script.

 ## Usage